-Changing Cars and Shops/Stalls
+Materiality of Historical Changes in Cars and Shops/Stalls

 One could, perhaps, talk about the market as a site for multiple ambiguous temporalities.

-Furthermore, those who make a living in the market could also be categorized into two groups:
+Those who make a living in the market could also be categorized into two groups:

 1) Those who operate via (Immobile) stalls/shops.